Track 3: Creating Web Reports

 - Select the three buttons in the navigation control, then in the Report Inspector modify the Bold property to true, Background to 0x7ca2cf, and Foreground to White.

-After doing the formatting, the report appears somewhat like below:
+After doing the formatting, Designer displays the report like below:

-In this task we will use the Preview as Web Report Result command of Logi JReport Designer to preview the report and test the filter controls in the report, however this command is enabled only if the option Server for Previewing Reports was specified when installing Logi JReport Designer.
+In this task we will use the Preview as Web Report Result command of Designer to preview the report and test the filter controls in the report, however this command is enabled only if the option Server for Previewing Reports was specified when installing Designer.

 - Select View > Preview As > Web Report Result on the menu bar.
 The report is opened in Web Report Studio in the default web browser.